Frequently Asked Questions about Visiting Cities and Towns in Sonoma County

 In northern Sonoma County, Cloverdale, Geyserville, and Healdsburg are nestled in the heart of several different acclaimed wine regions.
 In eastern Sonoma County, the vineyards and wineries of the lush Sonoma Valley surrounds the towns of Sonoma, Glen Ellen, and Kenwood.
 And along the Russian River, you'll find wineries and tasting rooms in and around the towns of Forestville and Guerneville.

 4. Where are the historic towns and sites in Sonoma County?

 Step back in time at the Sonoma State Historic Park, which includes the last and northernmost of the California missions.
-The town of Sonoma also includes California’s oldest commercial winery, and you’ll find interesting wine history museums at the Buena Vista and Bartholomew Park wineries.
+The town of Sonoma also includes California's oldest commercial winery, and you'll find an interesting wine tool museum at the Buena Vista Winery.

 Explore the life of famed horticulturalist Luther Burbank at the Luther Burbank Home & Gardens in Santa Rosa and his Experiment Farm in Sebastopol.
 You'll also find local historic sites and museums in most Sonoma County communities

 5. Which are the most charming villages in Sonoma County?